 It is a real photo of our whiteboard in the office.
 Believe me that if you take an average developer and ask him to implement this idea without any involvement in the process the result cannot be right.
 And here I am talking not only about the result on the screen of the developer’s laptop.
 The next list of questions are significant:

 - Where to store project’s source codes?

 - How to follow changes in source codes?

-- How to organize a work with source codes
+- How to organize work with source codes

-- What to do if we found a critical bug when a developer is working on a big feature and cannot implement a fix without breaking a whole product?
+- What to do if we found a critical bug when a developer is working on a significant feature and cannot implement a fix without breaking a whole product?

 - How often to update source codes on the remote storage?

-- How to launch a project for public?
+- How to launch a project for the public?

 - Where to host a project?
 Will we use dedicated or virtual servers or cloud platform (like Heroku)?

-- If we use dedicated or virtual server who will administrate the server?
+- If we use a dedicated or virtual server, who can administrate the server?